morrownr/8814au/README.md

 ### Tested Hardware

 - [Wireless USB WiFi Adapter, 1900Mbps Dual Band 2.4GHz/600Mbps 5.8GHz/1300Mbps High Gain 5dBi Antennas USB 3.0]( https://www.amazon.com/gp/product/B07VCKN83P )
 - [ASUS USB-AC68 AC1900 Dual-Band USB 3.0 WiFi Adapter](https://www.amazon.com/dp/B01I7QFR10)

 ### Compatible Devices

 * ALFA AWUS1900
-* D-Link DWA-192 AC1900 Ultra Wi-Fi USB 3.0 Adapter
 * ASUS USB-AC68 AC1900 Dual-Band USB 3.0 WiFi Adapter
 * Edimax EW-7833 UAC AC1750 Dual-Band Wi-Fi USB 3.0 Adapter
 * Numerous products that are based on the supported chipset

-Warning: Beware of "multi-state" USB WiFi adapters.
-Some USB WiFi adapters have proprietary Windows drivers onboard.
-When plugged in, they act like a flash drive or CDROM and on Windows will attempt to start installing the Windows driver.
-That won't work on Linux or MAC or any other non-Windows OS so the adapter sits there in flash drive or CDROM mode.
-The problem is that the state of the adapter has to be changed for the adapter to show up as the device that you expect, in this case, a WiFi adapter.
-Most modern Linux distributions ship with a utility called "usb-modeswitch" that will handle this issue for you if it has the correct information for your adapter.
-It is a good utility but if you buy adapters that are "multi-state," that is one more potential headache you may have to deal with when something goes wrong.
-Often you can indentify adapters that are "multi-state" as they are advertised as "free driver" or "free installation driver."
-If you are looking to buy a USB WiFi adapter for use on Linux, MAC OS, *NIX or anything besides Windows, it is a good idea to seek out single-state adapters.

-Note: Some adapter makers change the chipsets in their products while keeping the same model number so please check to confirm that the product you plan to buy has the chipset you are expecting.
+Note: Please read "supported-device-IDs" for information about how to confirm the correct driver for your adapter.

 ### Installation Information

 The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.

 Temporary internet access is required for installation.
 There are numerous ways to enable temporary internet access depending on your hardware and situation.
-[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux).
-Another method to enable temporary internet access is to keep a [wifi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.
+[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux) Another method to enable temporary internet access is to keep a [wifi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.

 You will need to use the terminal interface.
 The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key)